AdobeDocs/contributor.en/user/writing-essentials/linking.md

 ## Link text

 The words that you include in link text should be friendly.
 In other words, they should be normal English words or the title of the page that you're linking to.

-> [!IMPORTANT]
-> Do not use "click here."
-It's bad for SEO and doesn't adequately describe the target.

 **Correct:**